kitsakisGk/AutoML-Forge/README.md

 ## 🙏 Acknowledgments

-- Built for the Zurich job market with Swiss precision
 - Inspired by modern AutoML tools (H2O.ai, AutoGluon, PyCaret)
 - Focus on explainability and production-readiness
+- Built with attention to code quality and best practices